develop-biology/language.development/README.md

 ### Access and Spatial Separation
 The Sigil Operator is used to reference both the current object (`$`) and the calling object (`$$`).
 However, it can only do this when it's not used as a prefix for another symbol.

-The access Operator (`.`) is used in increasing order of scope, similar to how domain names are `subdomain.domain.top-level-domain`.
+The access Operator (`.`) is used in increasing order of scope, similar to how domain names are `subdomain.domain.top_level_domain`.
-This ordering is reversed, as compared to most other programming languages, but should be familiar, as it's how we all handle URLs and file extensions.
+This ordering is reversed, as compared to most other programming languages, but should be familiar, as it's how we all handle URIs and file extensions.
 The benefit of this order is that you only need to append what is absolutely necessary and the most important scope is immediately apparent, when read from left to right.

 In the Eons Language of Development, this increase in scope allows us to easily access variables defined in encapsulating spaces (Vesicles or Solvents, in Biology).
 For example: